felixlaplante/spectral-bridges-pypi/README.md

 # Spectral Bridges

-Spectral Bridges is a novel and scalable clustering algorithm that draws inspiration from SVM's margin concept, using k-means clustering and spectral clustering based on Laplacian matrices by first creating a Voronoi tesselation and subsequently merging cells according to a connectivity measure.
-This package provides efficient clustering solutions for large datasets.
+Spectral Bridges is a Python package that implements a novel clustering algorithm combining k-means and spectral clustering techniques.
+It leverages efficient affinity matrix computation and merges clusters based on a connectivity measure inspired by SVM's margin concept.
+This package is designed to provide robust clustering solutions, particularly suited for large datasets.

 ## Features

-- **Spectral Bridges**: Combines k-means and spectral clustering with efficient affinity matrix calculation to provide robust clustering results.
+- **Spectral Bridges Algorithm**: Integrates k-means and spectral clustering with efficient affinity matrix calculation for improved clustering results.
+- **Scalability**: Designed to handle large datasets by optimizing cluster formation through advanced affinity matrix computations.
+- **Customizable**: Parameters such as number of clusters, iterations, and random state allow flexibility in clustering configurations.

 ## Installation